-Today we had the honor of playing flute and guitar music for the Divine Mercy devotion to Jesus Christ associated with the apparitions of Jesus to Saint Faustina Kowalska at a Catholic church in Chandler, Arizona.
+Today we had the honor of playing flute and guitar music for mass, the Divine Mercy devotion to Jesus Christ associated with the apparitions of Jesus to Saint Faustina Kowalska at St. Mary’s Parish in Chandler, Arizona.
 The concept is around “God’s loving mercy” towards all people, especially for sinners.
 The two main themes of the devotion are to trust in Christ’s endless goodness, and to show mercy to others acting as a conduit for God’s love towards them.

 Pope John Paul II, a native of Poland, had great affinity towards this devotion and authorized it in the Liturgical Calendar of the church.
 The liturgical Feast of the Divine Mercy, is celebrated on the first Sunday after Easter.
 Worshippers of the Divine Mercy commemorate the Hour of Mercy (3 PM), the hour when Jesus died for us.
 The Divine Mercy message highlights that God is a God of both mercy and justice.
 Jesus told Sister Faustina that those who run away from His merciful Heart will fall into the hands of His justice (entry 1728).